Qrivi/nuntium-server/README.md

 docker-compose run --service-ports fappstore
 ./gradlew clean bootRun
 ```
-This will fetch a MongoDB image from Docker Hub and deploy fappserver locally as a Spring Boot application (will run on port 8088 rather than 8080).
+This will fetch a MongoDB image from Docker Hub and deploy fappserver locally as a Spring Boot application.

 ### Other cool things
 ```shell script